 When unfamiliar food or the poor diet of travel leaves you constipated, massage here.
 This point is also used to reduce fever.

-Caution: This point can induce labor, so do not use on pregnant women.
+Caution: this point can induce labor, so don't use on pregnant women.

 Locate: Spread your index finger and thumb, then place the joint of your opposite thumb along the webbing and bend the thumb over.
 The point is just in front of the tip of your thumb -- search around until you find the sore spot.

-Also on CNNGo: The Japanese underpants that burn calories for you
+Also on CNN: The Japanese underpants that burn calories for you

 A harder massage may be required, but it should feel tender when you've found the right point.